How To Know If You Have A Bad Toilet Ballcock

 Lift the cover off the tank and set it aside in a safe place.

 Flush the toilet and watch for any spraying water.
 Even a fine mist can build up over time and drip.

 If you still haven't nailed down the issue, consider other culprits of leaky toilets.

-What To Do If Your Ballcock Is Splashing Water Onto The Tank Lid
+What To Do If Your Bad Ballcock Is Splashing Water Onto The Tank Lid

 Try using Remote Assist to work with a technician to diagnose the problem for free.
-If the ballcock is cracked, your toilet is constantly running, or the handle is especially light when trying to flush, then it's likely time to replace the part.
-Your Remote Assist technician may even be able to help you replace it at a low cost, if you're up for the job.
+If your ballcock is, indeed, bad, your toilet is constantly running, or the handle is especially light when trying to flush, then it's likely time to replace the part.
+Your Remote Assist technician may be able to help you replace it at a low cost if you're up for the job.

 NOTE: This content is for informational purposes only, and HomeX and its affiliates disclaim all liability related to it.
 If you decide to perform any tasks based on this information, you assume all risks, including the risk of loss or damage to property or personal injury.

 HomeX virtual experts will assess your issue (for free!) and can resolve simple problems.